 This recipe was first shared in March 2014, right before Mardi Gras.
 Photos and text were updated in 2020.

 - 6 tablespoons butter

 - 8 ounces cream cheese at room temperature

 - Preheat oven to 350º.
 Line 9×13 pan with foil and grease with butter or use non-stick foil.

 - Bake for about 40 minutes.
-Cool on counter for a few hours, then chill before cutting.
+Cool on a rack for a few hours, then chill before cutting.
 Store in refrigerator.

 Total time does not include cooling time.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 224Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 69mgSodium: 129mgCarbohydrates: 27gFiber: 1gSugar: 22gProtein: 3g